 Jennifer Chun- Department of Sociology University of Toronto- Scarborough.
 Dr Chun's research interests are broadly animated by questions about the dynamics of power, inequality and social change under global capitalism.
 In particular, she explores how people experience and make sense of the social, economic and political transformations associated with employment precarity and the intensification of new and existing social inequalities along gender, race, class and migration status.
 Her book, Organizing at the Margins: The Symbolic Politics of Labor in South Korea and the United States (Cornell University Press, 2009) won the ASA Race, Gender and Class Section's 2012 Distinguished Book Award (co-winner).
 Her current major research project examines the affective and emotional politics of organizing immigrant women workers in the San Francisco Bay Area and Vancouver.
 She is involved in several collaborative research projects, including a multi-country comparison of alternative models of collective organizing by workers in informal and precarious jobs; gender, migration and care worker organizing; employment standards enforcement gaps in Ontario; and protest cultures in South Korea.
 She is the past president (2010-14) of the Research Committee on Labour Movements (RC44) of the International Sociological Association.
 She is the director of the Centre for the Study of Korea housed at the Asian Institute in the Munk School of Global Affairs.

 Nicole Cohen is an Associate Professor at the Institute of Communication, Culture, Information, and Technology and the Faculty of Information at the University of Toronto.
 She is the author of Writers’ Rights: Freelance Journalism in a Digital Age (McGill-Queen’s University Press, 2016), which received the 2017 Gertrude J. Robinson Book Prize from the Canadian Communication Association, and with Greig de Peuter, New Media Unions: Organizing Digital Journalists (Routledge, 2020).
 Nicole researches in the area of political economy of communication, specifically work and labour in the media and cultural industries, media and cultural worker organizing, and journalism (new research focuses on gender, race, and work in digital journalism) and collaborates on the SSHRC-funded Cultural Workers Organize project.
-Nicole was the first editor of J-Source.ca‘s Work and Labour section and is on the advisory board of the Canadian Intern Association.
+Nicole was the first editor of J-Source.ca‘s Work and Labour section and was on the advisory board of the Canadian Intern Association.
 Her academic research has been published internationally in books, journals, and magazines.